 Recognized Student Organizations

 The safety and success of all members of the Cal State LA Golden Eagles community are of utmost importance.
 For this reason, recognized student organizations are expected to adhere to and uphold the following policies as a commitment to their members’ personal safety and well-being, and that of the entire University community.
-Policies and in all locations.
+Policies are in effect at all times and in all locations.

 Recognized student organizations who fail to abide by University policies and procedures may be reported to the Office of the Dean of Students.
 Failure to comply with these virtual student organization procedures and requirements could ultimately result in your organization’s loss of University recognition and the benefits associated with that status for the remainder of the 2020-2021 Academic Year to be reviewed for Fall 2021.
 Furthermore, confirmed student organization procedure violations, including but not limited to event registration, may ultimately lead to individual student conduct proceedings as outlined by CSU Executive Order 1098, Student Conduct Procedures and § 41301(d), Student Code of Conduct, of Title 5 California Code of Regulations which states the following:

 “Conduct that threatens the safety or security of the campus community, or substantially disrupts the functions or operation of the University is within the jurisdiction of this Article regardless of whether it occurs on or off-campus.”

 Recognized student organizations must uphold the guidance provided by Cal State LA, in conjunction with federal, state, and local agencies, including, but not limited to the California Department of Public Health and Los Angeles County Department of Public Health.
 Recognized student organizations must also acknowledge the receipt of specific guidance and policies.